-Then, my husband walked through the door after a long day of work, greeted by the delicious smell of banana bread (bars).
+Then, Frank walked through the door after a long day of work, greeted by the delicious smell of banana bread (bars).
 He grabbed a few slices.

 I grabbed a few slices.

 And we all ate… them all.

 Ever since, they’ve been one of our go-to snacks.
 Enjoy!

 Deliciously Simple Banana Bread Bars